AdobeDocs/commerce-admin.en/help/catalog/product-create-configurable.md

    The form is updated to reflect the change.

-1. If you need to add an additional attribute to the attribute set, click **[!UICONTROL Add Attribute]** and follow the instructions in [Adding an Attribute](product-attributes-add.md).
+1. If you need to add another attribute to the attribute set, click **[!UICONTROL Add Attribute]** and follow the instructions in [Adding an Attribute](product-attributes-add.md).

    ![Choose template](./assets/product-create-choose-attribute-set.png)<!-- zoom -->